 With the migration well underway, the herds drive up towards the Masai Mara in Kenya.
-You can expect to see some spectacular crossings as the herd is faced with the Mara River, as well as enjoying the fantastic holiday weather.
+You can expect to see some spectacular crossings as the herd is faced with the Mara River.
 This is one of the few times of year the wildebeest remain in one place.
-It is a great opportunity to see the herd all together and to take advantage of the excellent game-viewing in the area, including the birth of zebra calves that also tend to follow the wildebeest’s movements.
-We would advise to book early as this once in a lifetime experience is sought out by many, eager to see this remarkable exhibition of animal behaviour.
+It is a great opportunity to see the herd all together and to take advantage of the excellent game viewing in the area, including the birth of zebra calves that also tend to follow the wildebeests' movements.
+We would advise to book early as this once-in-a-lifetime experience is sought out by many, eager to see this remarkable exhibition of animal behaviour.

 The Mara River Crossings: September – October

 By this time the herd have usually crossed over to the Masai Mara Game Reserve in Kenya.
-The plentiful grazing and fresh water here usually keeps the herd satisfied until the end of October.
-The perfect holiday weather and promise of breath-taking game viewing again makes this a popular time of year for the surrounding lodges, so book in advance.
+The plentiful grazing and freshwater here usually keep the herd satisfied until the end of October.
+The balmy holiday weather and promise of breathtaking game viewing again makes this a popular time of year for the surrounding lodges, so book in advance.
 Remember to keep a sharp eye out for any hungry lions trying to pick off any wildebeest that wander from the safety of the herd!